 TACKLING HEALTH CARE DISPARITIES

 The most difficult challenge will be addressing health care disparities, especially among Black and Brown communities.
 Yes, expanding insurance and targeted initiatives, such as the proposed Biden plan to reduce disparities in maternal mortality, will help.
-But the drivers of disparate health outcomes are much deeper than that which can be solved by the health care system alone.
+But the drivers of disparate health outcomes are much too deep to be solved by the health care system alone.
 They relate to inequities in the social determinants of health—housing, education, nutrition, employment, and wealth—which in turn are largely related to structural racism in this country.
 But there is reason for hope here.
 The incoming administration has explicitly identified tackling systemic racism and advancing racial equity as part of their agenda, cutting across multiple sectors.

 Yes, it’s a long road ahead.
 But at the very least, I believe that we are finally going in the right direction again.